gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/05_publish_section.rst

 Name        Description                             Type
 ==========  ======================================  ==============
-Connection  Link with the Connect component         Connection Section     Plane A plane that will cut the model   Plane/surfaces Index       Select a plane from a list              Number
+Connection  Link with the Connect component         Connection Section     Select A plane that will cut the model   Plane/surfaces Index       Select a plane from a list              Number
 ==========  ======================================  ==============